jguiel/eikon_technical/README.md

 # Eikon Therapeutics Technical Assessment
 *Justin Guiel, 2023*

-This repo contains a Flask app that is built solely to derive certain features from three CSV files contained within `data/` directory and upload it to a PostgreSQL database.
+This repo contains a Flask app that is built solely to derive certain features from three CSV files contained within `app/data/` directory and upload it to a PostgreSQL database.
 It is deployed via Docker, including handling the install of all required packages.
 The data output by the ETL/API are queried via a separate Python script to verify these data are correctly extracted, transformed, and loaded.

+**Try uploading your own users.csv and user_experiments.csv to `app/data/`!**

 ## Step-by-step guide